 Interest in the controversial carnivore diet (a.k.a. zero carb) diet is booming!

-After trying low carb, paleo, and keto, for some people cutting out all carbs and plant foods is the next logical progression in their journey towards optimal health and diabetes control.
+After trying low carb, paleo, and keto, for some people cutting out all carbs and plant foods is the next logical step in their nutritional journey, hopefully towards optimal health and diabetes control.

 But, to some, this sounds counterintuitive!

-My aim is to understand the common factors of nutrition that help people thrive so we can apply them in a systematised manner.
+My aim here is to understand the common factors of nutrition that help people thrive so.

 Other than Shawn Baker, there are a few interesting examples of people who have successfully followed a carnivorous diet for a long time and seem to be thriving with some undeniably amazing results!

 Joe and Charlene Anderson